tidypy/Crafty/README.md

 ***This is dedicated to Dr. Robert Hyatt the brainchild, and Mr. Tracy Riegle who has maintained the source code page for so long.***

 Crafty 25.2 is the current stable release.
 FROM :
 https://craftychess.com/
 Crafty is a free, open-source computer chess program developed by Dr. Robert M. (Bob) Hyatt.
 Crafty has been retired for some time.

 I may make an NN version similar to "Lc0-Maya and BorrisTrapsky" that takes advantage of the 'Swindle' feature, Learning Features, Book's' features, and some other centric features that make this engine so fun to play.

 Example you can run games against Crafty or 'Crafty vs Crafty', configuring Crafty to play based on an opponent you may be prepairing for, and see how Crafty adapts to that Reperitior.

 For now we have a working 64-bit version of the engine available for all to enjoy.

-#Older Version Downloads:

-Many versions of Crafty can be downloaded [here](https://craftychess.com/downloads/book/).
-These are source-only distributions.
-They come with a Makefile that will generally NOT work under windows and ONLY most Unix systems (Makefile) Heavy FORCEINLINE Macro and bsf assembler errors are fixed.
-Heavy Lockfile.h edits were made. tbprobe.c Portable and Safe _lsb Implementations
-The _lsb function now uses GCC inline assembly only on 64-bit x86_64 with GCC and more... availble in the changelog.

 #Opening book files: